rmolinamir/react-png-tooltip/README.md

 ## Instructions

 1. Export the tooltip from the 'react-png-tooltip' and you're good to go!
-2. The tooltip will close after:
+2. The tooltip will open after:
 - Clicking (or touching) the tooltip button.
+- Hovering over the tooltip button.
 3. The tooltip will close after:
 - Pressing the ESC key on desktop.
 - Clicking (or touching) anywhere on the screen unless it's inside the tooltip window.
 - Clicking (or touching) the X button inside the tooltip window.
-- Clicking (or touching) the tooltip button.
+- On mouse leave IF the user has not clicked the tooltip (meaning, if the user was only hovering), in which case the user would have to click the cancel button, the ESC key, or anywhere on the screen to close the tooltip.

 ## Features